thomasbouix/netgen/hw/ips/generic_fc_nn/tb/misc/README.md

+# Python file
+This file implements a soft neural network in order to compare with the hdl network.

 # WCFG File
 This file represents a wave configuration for the vivado simulator.

-# Python file
+# GTKW File
-This file implements a soft neural network in order to compare with the hdl network.
+This file represents a wave configuration for the GTKWave.